It’s probably not your problem to fix.

 - Try a different browser

-While it’s more than likely that these won’t work, there’s always a chance that they might.
-And they are simple and easy to try.
+While it’s more than likely these won’t work, there’s always a chance they might, and they are simple to try.

 If you’re the webmaster…

 What if you’re the webmaster?

 Nine times out of 10, this error results from one of two very common errors:

-- An error in a CGI script that caused it to fail or output an error message before it started producing valid HTML.
+- An error in a CGI script caused it to fail or output an error message before it started producing valid HTML.
 It happens to me all the time if I have a syntax error in one of my Perl CGI scripts.

-- A permissions issue attempting to access a CGI script.
+- A permissions issue occurred when attempting to access a CGI script.
 Depending on how your web server is configured, it’s not enough for the script to have “execute” permission; it must also be owned by the correct user and belong to the correct group.
-I can’t tell you what that should be because it varies widely from server to server (and even from site to site on the same server).
+I can’t tell you what that should be, because it varies widely from server to server (and even from site to site on the same server).
 My best recommendation is to look at the attributes of a script that’s working and copy that.

 The format of the error described here is common for Apache web servers.
-That means that we can also look for common error logs.
+That means we can also look for common error logs.
 Once again, the location of these logs varies a great deal based on the specific web server configuration.

 - access_log is the log of successful accesses.
 On a shared or virtual hosting server, there may be many of these: one per website, often with site-specific names or in site-specific locations on the server.

 - error_log is the log of errors.
 On some hosts, there is an error log per site.
-On others, each site may have its own access_log, but there may only be a single error_log for the system.
+On others, each site has its own access_log, but there may only be a single error_log for the system.